Your Ultimate Guide: How Much House Can I Afford Calculator

 Frequently Asked Questions

-What is the 28/36 rule in mortgage lending?
+What is the 28/36 rule in relation to how much house can I afford?

 The 28/36 rule is a common guideline used by lenders.
-It suggests that your monthly housing expenses (including principal, interest, taxes, and insurance – PITI) should not exceed 28% of your gross monthly income.
-Additionally, your total monthly debt payments, including PITI and all other recurring debts, should not exceed 36% of your gross monthly income.
-While these are guidelines, some lenders may approve higher percentages based on individual circumstances and loan types.
+It suggests that your total housing expenses (mortgage principal and interest, property taxes, and homeowner's insurance, plus HOA fees) should not exceed 28% of your gross monthly income (the front-end ratio).
+Additionally, your total monthly debt payments, including housing costs, should not exceed 36% of your gross monthly income (the back-end ratio).
+While a good benchmark, some lenders may allow for higher ratios depending on your credit score and down payment.

-How do I find my current debt-to-income ratio?
+How do I calculate my debt-to-income ratio for the calculator?

-Topics: how much house can i afford calculatorhome affordability calculatormortgage qualificationhousing budgetdebt-to-income ratio
+Topics: how much house can i afford calculatorhome affordability calculatormortgage qualificationhousing budgetfirst-time homebuyer

 Leo List